greatkub/final-quotation/README.md

 - React
 - Node

-# final-quotation has been deploy on heroku
+# final-quotation has been deployed on heroku
 https://company-6111252.herokuapp.com/product-management